Azure-Samples/Hybrid-Compute-Go-ManagedDisks/README.md

     ```

-7. Note that in order to run this sample on ADFS environments, use `tenantId` as the value of AZS_TENANT_ID environment variable.
+7. Note that in order to run this sample on ADFS environments, use `adfs` as the value of AZS_TENANT_ID environment variable.

 8. Run the sample.